Zhong-Lab-UCSD/BENG183_Final_Projects_FALL2019/GROUP24_Final_Report.tex.md

 ## *K*-Means Clustering

-K-means clustering is a clustering algorithm that essentially partitions all data points into k clusters with locally optimal within-cluster sum of squared Euclidean distances1.
-The standard algorithm starts with a given initial set of k cluster centers:
+K-means clustering is a clustering algorithm that essentially partitions all data points into k clusters with locally optimal within-cluster sum of squared Euclidean distances.
+The standard algorithm starts with a given initial set of k cluster centers [11]:

 Step 1: For each point, find its closest cluster center and assign it to the closest cluster.
 Step 2: Update the cluster centers to be the average of points contained within them.